cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Netfilter_-_ACLs/Default_Cumulus_Linux_ACL_Configuration.md

 author: Unknown
 weight: 307
 pageID: 8362574
+aliases:
+ - /old/Default_Cumulus_Linux_ACL_Configuration.html
 ---
 # Default Cumulus Linux ACL Configuration

-The Cumulus Linux default ACL configuration is split into three parts, as outlined in the [netfilter ACL documentation](Netfilter_-_ACLs.html):
-IP tables, IPv6 tables, and EB tables.
+The Cumulus Linux default ACL configuration is split into three parts, as outlined in the [netfilter ACL documentation](/old/Netfilter_-_ACLs.html): IP tables, IPv6 tables, and EB tables.
 The sections below describe the default configurations for each part.
 You can see the default file by clicking the Default ACL Configuration link:

 Default ACL Configuration